-Short Explanation: A wheel mark is the mark of the front and rear tractor wheel, together with the plough wheel, originating from one run.
+Short Explanation: A wheel mark is the mark of the front and rear wheel originating from one run (see drawing Page 7).

 Ins and outs

 The front share must enter the ground at the headland scratch mark and the rear share must leave the ground at the headland scratch mark.
 No wheel marks showing.